davidmohaisen/davidmohaisen.github.io/_pages/about.md

 * Best Student Paper Award Nomineee of ACM ICS 2021
 * Distiniguished TPC member of IEEE INFOCOM (2016-2021)
 * Best Paper Award of IEEE Systems Journal (2020)

+**Recent Updates**
+* I will be on leave during 2023-2024.
+* I am looking for one student with VR-related experience.

 [^1]: Until 2020, I went by Aziz Mohaisen.